 How do I apply?

-For general guidance on the Equipment Boost for Schools please refer to the 2018 Guidelines under
+For general guidance on the Equipment Boost for Schools initiative please refer to the 2019 application guidelines below.

 Inclusive education means that all members of every school community are valued and supported to fully participate, learn, develop and succeed within an inclusive school culture.
 This includes making reasonable adjustments for students with disabilities and additional learning needs.

-For information on the Equipment Boost for Schools initiative, email
+For questions on the Equipment Boost for Schools initiative, contact: